jitesoft/docker-alpine/README.md

 This image contains the linux distro [Alpine](https://www.alpinelinux.org/).
 It's a very small linux distro making it very suitable for containers.

 This image is used as a base image for most of the [Jitesoft](https://jitesoft.com) docker images.

+It's important to be aware that this image have no `none-root` user created, running containers with a root user could be a security issue.
+So if you derive from this image, creating a new user to run the services in the container is a good idea.

 ## Tags